HewlettPackard/Rancher-on-SimpliVity/README.md

    You can configure **one or two load balancers** depending on if you want HA for this service or not.
 When deploying two load balancers, a floating IP is deployed and managed by keepalived.
 Your settings for `rancher.hostname` and the name in the `rancher.url` variable should resolve to the address you chose for this floating IP.
 If you configure a single load balancer, you don't need a floating IP and the `rancher.hostname` should resolve to the IP of the standalone load balancer.

    The first example below is for an HA setup.
 The Ansible inventory specifies two load balancers.
 The `loadbalancers` variable in `group_vars/all/vars.yml` specifies the VIP to use (`loadbalancers.backend.vip`) and a VRRP router ID (51) which must be unique on the rancher subnet/VLAN .
 The DNS is configured to resolve`rancher.hostname` to 10.15.152.9.
-Note that this VIP MUST be in the rancher subnet **and** outside of the DHCP scope.
+Note that this VIP MUST be in the rancher subnet **and** outside the DHCP scope like any other IP address from the hosts inventory.

    ```
    rancher_subnet: 10.15.152.0/24